AndreasMadsen/flower/README.md

 ``memoryStream.relay()`, the returned `ReadStream` will then emit the stored an new chunks in propper order.

+Note add chunks are writen to the `memoryStream` its `size` property will increase.
+This property contains the total buffer size.

 Example of how this can be used to implement a filecache

 ```JavaScript